semik/docker-openssh-server/README.md

 root         239  0.0  0.0   2464  1688 pts/0    R+   08:21   0:00 ps aux
 ```

-And I also need psoosiblity to provide image with my SSH Host Key to prevent warning on client side.
+And I also need posibility to provide image with my SSH Host Key to prevent warning on client side.